ksimek/ksimek.github.com/_posts/2012-07-29-introduction.md

 \]
 </div>

-3D interactive demos are provided by [three.js](https://github.com/mrdoob/three.js/), which also needs JavaScript and prefers a browser that supports WebGL ([htto://google.com/chrome](Google Chrome) works great, as does [the latest version of Firefox](http://www.mozilla.org/en-US/firefox/fx/#desktop)).
+3D interactive demos are provided by [three.js](https://github.com/mrdoob/three.js/), which also needs JavaScript and prefers a browser that supports WebGL ( [Google Chrome](http://google.com/chrome) works great, as does [the latest version of Firefox](http://www.mozilla.org/en-US/firefox/fx/#desktop)).
 Older browsers will render using canvas, which will run slowly, look ugly, and hurl vicious insults at you.
 But it should work.
 If you see two spheres below, you're in business.

 <script>